uncms-dev/uncms/docs/walkthrough.md

 ## Next steps

-If you haven't already, you'll want to clone the [tiny CMS project](https://github.com/lewiscollard/tiny-uncms-project) and have a look around.
+If you haven't already, you'll want to clone the [tiny UnCMS project](https://github.com/uncms-dev/tiny-uncms-project) and have a look around.
 It's a slightly-more-fleshed out version of the example we've written here.
 It has an absurd comment-to-code ratio and serves as a mini walkthrough all by itself.

 If you're the reading type, you'll want to read [more about the pages system](pages-app.md).